As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 1 | Your money keeps us independent

 MSF UK does not take money from governments.
-We rely on the support of passionate individuals, as well as the institutions, foundations and companies they make up.
+We rely on the support of passionate individuals, as well as the institutions, foundations and companies they are a part of.

 This independent funding means we have the freedom to act fast.
 We can stay neutral in complex environments and conflict zones, and we can provide impartial care to people regardless of ethnicity, religion or politics.